Insteon Binding

 When openHAB is running as a non-root user (Linux/OSX) it is important to ensure it has write access not just to the PLM device, but to the os lock directory.
 Under openSUSE this is /run/lock and is managed by the lock group.

-Example commands to grant openHAB access (adjust for your distribution):
+Example commands to grant openHAB access, depending on Linux distribution:

 usermod -a -G dialout openhab